 How do I know if I have an SSSS boarding pass?

-The first sign that you might be getting hit with SSSS (also known as a “quad”) is if you go to check-in for your flight on your phone or online and you’re unable to pull up a boarding pass.
-Instead, you might just see a message that says something like you need to check with the check-in desk or that brings up an error screen.
+The first sign that you might be getting hit with SSSS (also known as the “quad”) is if you go to check-in for your flight on your phone or online and you’re unable to pull up a boarding pass.

 Sometimes, this can just be a system quirk you have to resolve at the airport but if you’re going to be subject to SSSS, there’s a high chance you won’t be able to pull up your boarding pass online prior to arrival.